 The who, what, and why of the Polynesian journey is not entirely understood by historians, although there are some agreed-upon facts that have established a rough picture of the narrative.

 Polynesians are primarily from Asian descent, and despite there being conflicting reports as to why they embarked on their original journeys, we now recognize that they were most certainly intentional and not accidental.
 Explorers took enough mating pairs, plants, and animals needed to establish sustainable colonies.
 Considering the lack of maps and sailing routes, it was likely they used the stars as navigational devices, and the trade winds as natural support.
 Over the course of the next 800 years, they explored and settled every single habitable island in the Pacific, including Hawaii, and Fiji.
 Their final destination brought them to the shores of Polynesia’s largest land mass, New Zealand.

-This gap semester program is perfect for high school graduates, college graduates, and gap year students, ideally 17 to 22 years old.
+The program is open to high school graduates, university students and graduates, ideally 17 - 22 years.
 Optional transferable academic credit is available to all participants.